adrian-garrido/AmesHousing-Project/README.md

 ## Model Used

-Tried all three models, and while they had similar scores, I ended up using the Lasso model, since it gave me the lowest root mean square error on Kaggle.
+I ended up using a Lasso model, since it gave me the lowest root mean square error on Kaggle.